mruby/mruby/doc/debugger/README.md

 N: the next breakpoint number

-Resuming the program and will stop the program at breakpoint at N (N-1 breakpoint will be ignored)
+When resuming the program, it will stop at breakpoint N (N-1 breakpoint will be ignored).

-When you run continue command without any specifying N ,Program will be stopped at next breakpoint.
+When you run the `continue` command without specifying N, the program will be stopped at the next breakpoint.

 Example:

 ```
 (foo.rb:1) continue 3
 ```

-Resuming the program and stopping the program at the third breakpoint.
+This will resume the profram and stop it at the third breakpoint.

-#### delete command
+#### Delete Command

-Deleting specified breakpoint
+This will delete the specified breakpoint.

 Usage:

 ```
 delete [breakpoint-no]
 d [breakpoint-no]